 - The surgery can be scheduled at the convenience of the donor and recipient.

-Giuliano Testa, MD, surgical director of living donor transplantation at Baylor Dallas, said his surgical team performs about a dozen living liver transplants annually.
-He said the number of living donors has been steady for more than a decade, but the number of liver transplant candidates has increased as baby boomers reach retirement age.
+Giuliano Testa, MD, chief of abdominal transplant at Baylor University Medical Center, said the number of living donors has been steady for more than a decade—but the number of people needing a liver transplant has increased as baby boomers reach retirement age.

-“Patients with potential living liver donors should consider this approach because the procedure has become a proven surgical option for those in need of a liver transplant,” explains Dr. Testa.
+“Patients with potential living liver donors should consider this approach because the procedure has become a proven surgical option for those in need of a liver transplant,” Dr. Testa said.